cavalab/feat/examples/EXAMPLES.md

 ## Command line example

-Fewtwo can be run from the command-line.
+Feat can be run from the command-line.
 All of its options are configurable there.
-After a default build, the fewtwo executable will be in the `build` directory.
+After a default build, the feat executable will be in the `build` directory.
-From the repo directory, type `./build/fewtwo -h` to see options.
+From the repo directory, type `./build/feat -h` to see options.

 The first argument to the executable should be the dataset file to learn from.
 This dataset should be a comma- or tab-delimited file with columns corresponding to features, one column corresponding